 Once the investor has purchased this call option, there are a few different ways things could play out.
-For instance, if the company’s $200 option expires and their share price goes up to $215, the investor has the opportunity to make a profit.
-They can use their call option contract to buy 200 shares at the $200 per share rate and then turn around and sell those 200 shares at the new price of $215.
-That’s a $3,000 profit with a net profit for the investor of $2,400 ($3,000 profit minus the $600 cost of the call option contract).
+For instance, if the share price goes up to $215, the investor has the opportunity to make a profit.
+They can use their call option contract to buy 100 shares at the $200 strike price, and then turn around and sell those 100 shares at the new price of $215.
+That’s a $1,500 profit ($15 x 100)– or $1,200, subtracting the $300 cost of the call option contract.

-As with most actions taken in stock market trading, there is some risk involved when it comes to purchasing call options.
-You’ll want to be sure you purchase call option contracts with companies that you anticipate will rise in value.
-If an investor purchases the same call option contract mentioned above, but the company’s shares only rise by $1, they could lose money if they try to trade.
-Here’s how that would play out.
+As with most trading, there is some risk involved when it comes to purchasing call options.
+You’ll want to be sure you purchase call option contracts on stocks that you anticipate will rise in value.

 Can You Make More Money Trading Options?

-Understanding trading options is the only way you can make more money with this type of market play.
-Can more money be made trading options than traditionally trading shares?
+Understanding options trading is the only way you can make more money with this type of market play.
+Can more money be made with options trading than traditionally trading shares?
 That depends on your strategy.
 Here’s a quick comparison of the two strategies.

-Say Evercore is currently at $35 per share, but you believe the price is about to go up substantially.
+Say XYZ is currently at $35 per share, but you believe the price is about to go up substantially.
 This is the time to get in the game.
-If the stock goes up to $55 per share in the following week, and you purchased 100 shares at the $35 price, you’ll be able to make a profit of $2,000 with the new $55 price.
-Your purchase of $3,500 for 100 shares made you $2,000, so you’ve made a 175 percent return.
+If the stock goes up to $55 per share in the following week, and you purchased 100 shares at the $35 price, you’d make a profit of $2,000 ([$55 – $35] x 100 shares) — a 57 percent return.
 But, could that return be even higher?

 When working the same scenario using call options, you can earn much more than $2,000.
-Say we jump back in time to when the stock price was at $35, but instead of purchasing 100 shares at the $35 price, you decide to purchase a call option contract for 100 shares with a $35 strike price and an expiration date of two weeks later.
-Let’s say the call option contract was set for $2 per share.
-This means that the call option contract cost you $200 for the 100 shares.
+Say we jump back in time to when the stock price was at $35, but instead of purchasing 100 shares at the $35 price, you decide to purchase a call option contract with a $35 strike price and an expiration date of two weeks later.
+Let’s say the call option contract cost $2, or $200 total (since one contract represents 100 shares of XYZ).

-Now, following the previous scenario, the stock price rises to $55 per share one week later.
-Because the rise in value happened before the contract’s expiration date, you still reserve the right to purchase those 100 shares at the $35 price, even though the stock price on the open market has changed to $55.
+Now, following the previous scenario, the stock price rises to $55 per share one week later, possibly on an earnings win or big news.
+Because the rise in XYZ happened before the call contract’s expiration date, you still reserve the right to purchase those 100 shares at the $35 price, even though the stock price on the open market has changed to $55.

-So, now you have a call option contract that cost you $200 per contract and the right to buy the shares at a lower price.
+So, now you have a call option contract that cost you $200 and the right to buy the shares at a lower price.
 You are not, however, obligated to purchase those shares.
-Because the price of the shares went from $35 to $55, the contract is now worth $2,000 because it covers 100 shares at an increase of $20 per share.
-The contract promises a $20 return on the shares, therefore it has an intrinsic value of or is “in the money” $20.
+Because the price of the shares went from $35 to $55, the contract is now “in the money,” and has $2,000 in intrinsic value, because it covers 100 shares at an increase of $20 per share.

 Benefits to Trading Call Options

-Not only can you make more money trading options, but you can also benefit from the way they work when it comes to risks.
+Not only can you make more money with options trading, but you can also put less capital at risk.
 Simply put, you can never lose more than what you originally paid for the call option contract, no matter how far the value of the stock may drop.

-Most equity option and index option contracts in the United States are good for one month and expire on the third Friday of that month.
-As the stock market continues to adapt to changes, more exchanges are changing this rule and offering option contracts with weekly expiration dates for a quicker turn-around on bigger indices and stocks.
+Standard equity and index option contracts in the United States expire on the third Friday of that month.
+As the stock market continues to adapt to the popularity of these contracts, though, more stocks are offering options contracts with weekly expiration dates for a quicker turn-around.
+These contracts expire on Friday each week.

-Call options also offer basically unlimited earning potential with very little risk for loss.
-If you purchase a call option contract for $1 per share with a strike price of $10 per share and the price rises to $1000, your call options would have an intrinsic value of $900 per share, leaving you with a serious profit.
-If they fall to $0 per share, you’ll only lose what you paid for the contract.
-Say you purchase a contract for 100 shares.
-That’s a loss potential of $100 with a profit potential of more than $90,000.
+If you purchase a call option contract for $1 with a strike price of $100, and the stock price rises to $1000, your call options would have an intrinsic value of $900 per share, leaving you with a serious profit.

 How Much Can You Make Trading Options?

 Investors hoping to make money trading options might need a little encouragement before jumping in.
-Success stories from other traders can give you the boost of confidence you need to get started with trading options.
+Success stories from other traders can give you the boost of confidence you need to get started with options trading.

 One trader was able to make a 1,300 percent return on their money in a matter of minutes in one trading scenario.
-One day, the trading in a company for animal health, called Zoetis, was put on hold due to a report in the Wall Street Journal that said that a Canadian pharmaceutical company might be about to buy out Zoetis.
-Once the stock was back in the trading game, its shares went up over 11 percent, and this trader won big.
+One day, trading on the shares of animal health firm Zoetis was put on hold due to a report in the Wall Street Journal that said a Canadian pharmaceutical company might be about to buy out Zoetis.
+Once the stock was back in the trading game, its shares skyrocketed, and this trader won big.

 Call volume on Zoetis shares was twice the amount of put volume.
-As soon as the news of the buy-out hit, this lucky trader bought 300 of the 50-strike call options for only $0.34 per share.
-Once Zoetis shares were back in action, they hit a huge spike in value.
-The shares went from $0.34 to $4.80 per share.
-This trader with call option contracts on 300 of Zoetis shares made over $130,000 profit.
+As soon as rumors of the buy-out hit, this lucky trader bought 300 of the $50-strike call options for only $0.34 each, or $1,700 total (34 cents x 100 shares per contract x 50 contracts).
+Once Zoetis shares were back in action, they saw a huge spike in value.
+The call options went from $0.34 to $4.80.
+The call buyer made over $20,000 profit.

 Paying close attention to takeover reports can lead to big payouts for smart traders.
-Other reports include people making over $200,000 in trading options.
+Other reports include people making over $200,000 in options trading.
 This is a good strategy when played well.
 Although, you do want to be careful when it comes to buying calls through rumors.

 Mistakes to Avoid When Trading Options

-The best way to make money trading options is to move carefully and try to avoid the common pitfalls traders face when starting out.
+The best way to make money with options trading is to move carefully and try to avoid the common pitfalls traders face when starting out.
 Trading options offer savvy investors an opportunity to keep a good handle on their risks and leverage assets when needed.
-When using options skillfully, you can make a profit, no matter which way the stocks are going.

-Even though trading options can seem like a smart play, you still want to move cautiously.
-Any mistaken opportunities can turn into a loss quite easily.
-When beginning your adventure in trading options, start with a basic strategy and do thorough research.
+Even though options trading can seem like a smart play, you still want to move cautiously.
+Mistakes can turn into a loss quite easily.
+When beginning your adventure in options trading, start with a basic strategy and do thorough research.
 Let yourself learn with experience and then branch out into more complicated strategies, as you feel ready.

-While researching and formulating your strategy, you should also learn about the errors that traders frequently make when trading options.
-Here are some of the most common mistakes – commit these to memory, so you can help yourself avoid losses and bad decisions:
+While researching and formulating your strategy, you should also learn about the errors that traders frequently make when options trading.
+Here are some of the most common mistakes.
+Commit these to memory, so you can help yourself avoid losses and bad decisions:

-Don’t buy OTM (out-of-the-money) call options.
+- Try to avoid buying OTM (out-of-the-money) call options.
 Some experienced traders will do this to make a profit, but this is a complex and very risky strategy to start with.
+You have an increased chance of losing your upfront premium when purchasing these call options.
 Keep things simple as you get your feet wet.

-Many traders make the mistake of committing themselves to one strategy and are unwilling to adapt to changing markets.
-Consider the long spread trading approach.
+- Many traders make the mistake of committing themselves to one strategy and are unwilling to adapt to changing markets.
+Try to consider the long spread trading approach.

-Before buying a trading option, remember that it is going to expire, and be prepared.
+- Before buying an option, remember that it is going to expire, and be prepared.
 Even if everything is going well, you’ll need to be ready to make your move when the time comes.
-If things don’t go your way with a trading option, try to keep a cool head, and don’t risk even more by just doubling up.
+If things don’t go your way, try to keep a cool head, and don’t risk even more by just doubling up.
 Take a moment and reassess the situation.

-Different factors can affect an option’s price, so traders can’t expect to simply start buying call options and making profits.
-Only certain trades will end in a profit for the buyer, others will cause a loss.
+Different factors can affect an option’s price, and the premium paid for these contracts impacts the breakeven level on the trade.
 A trader will only successfully make profits from trading call options when they purchase options for a stock that is expected to rise at a decent rate over the following week or month.

 Consider how much you expect the stock to rise.
 This is where good research comes into play.
-Knowing a certain stock’s history and plans for their future is vital to making a profit.
+Knowing a certain stock’s history and doing thorough technical analysis is vital to making a profit.

 Profit By Sticking to Your Plan

-Leaving money in options is a waste of your assets if the waiting isn’t going to make you a profit.
+Leaving money on the table is never fun.
 The safest method is to make your trade as soon as a profit is available.
 Plenty of seasoned traders are tempted by the chance to make a larger profit, but waiting too long could quickly lead to you kicking yourself because you lost an opportunity.

 Before buying an option, make a plan.
 You should decide on a target profit with your plan.
 As soon as your option hits that target, make the trade.
 Stick to your guns.
 Even if the target is hit early on in the contract duration, make the trade.
 Sometimes the target won’t be reached.
-In such cases, it is best to make your trade either when you’ve reached somewhere close to the target or, in the worst case, when you’re likely to incur the smallest loss.
+In such cases, it is best to make your trade either when you’ve reached somewhere close to the target or, in the worst case, when you’ve reached your stop-loss level.